antjes88/asset-valuation-ingestion/README.md

 ## CI/CD - Pipeline Integration
 There are 2 CI/CD pipelines implemented as GitHub Actions:

 1. **Pytest**: This pipeline is defined in the `.github/workflows/pytest.yaml` file.
 It is triggered on every pull request, what runs unit tests using `pytest`.
 It also generates a test coverage report to ensure code quality.
 If any test fails, the pipeline will block the merge process, ensuring that only reliable code is integrated into the main branch.
 Finally, the pipeline requiress a pytest coverage over a given threshold.
+A Service Account granted with role `roles/bigquery.jobUser` is required.
+Current workflow, `.github/workflows/pytest.yaml`, is set to access GCP Project through Workload Identity Provider.

 2. **Deployment**: The deployment process is managed through two GitHub Actions workflows.
 The first workflow, `.github/workflows/terraform-validate.yaml`, validates the Terraform code and generates a deployment plan during a pull request, blocking merge in case of failures.
 The second workflow, `.github/workflows/terraform-apply.yaml`, executes after a merge to deploy the changes to Google Cloud Platform (GCP).

 ## Deployment implementation